Inspiring cycling groups: Cycle Sisters

 Two or three times a year we also hold a social event at a local restaurant for members to be able to socialise outside of our rides.”

-Waltham Forest Council has also funded opportunities for our members to do bike maintenance courses and we hope to be able to continue to offer this in the future.
+Waltham Forest Council has also funded opportunities for members to do bike maintenance courses, which is something Sarah hopes to be able to continue to provide in the future.

 Cycle Sisters has a team of eight amazing volunteer ride leaders who support the Wednesday and Saturday rides.

-Sarah says: "Our ride leaders give a huge amount of time to the group but also do much more than indicate the routes on the rides and manage junctions; they provide encouragement, advice and inspiration for all our cyclists.
+Sarah says: “Our ride leaders give a huge amount of time to the group.
+They do much more than indicate the routes on the rides and manage junctions; they provide encouragement, advice and inspiration for all our cyclists.

 They also give a lot of time to learning routes, which enables us to offer a wide variety of destinations and show our members the best of the local area we live in.
 They are the lifeblood of the group and ensure the group remains sustainable.”